rich-iannone/messaging/README.md

     .format = "{.f_name} info: {text}") # optional template
 }
 ```

+Within the main function body, there's the creation of character (`important_message_parts`) and numeric (`number_of_info_lines`) values that will help us compose our message.
+This combination of function-scope objects will work alongside templated expression strings in the `emit_message()` function.
+Multiple expression strings can be provided to `emit_message()` to serve as components of the message (newlines will separate each of the expressions provided).

+Using curly braces, we can enable text interpolation (e.g., `The number is {number} and this is considered {level}`) where named arguments (e.g., `number = 3`, `level = "high"`, etc.) provide the values for the message components.

+If there is interpolation of numerical values, there is also the option to provide singular and plural forms for words associated with the the values.
+Simply enclose the singular and plural alternatives in parentheses and the function will finalize the statement based on the associated numerical values.
+Some syntax examples are: `(is/are)`, `analys(is/es)`, `result(s)`.

 Upon calling `yield_a_message()` we see that a message does appear and that the text on the first line has been processed such that it's grammatically correct.